BrunoDegan/ifood_challenge/README.md

 ## Future

-  Add more instrumented tests, refine a better UI, add logic to show favorites movies liked on all other BottomNav Pages
+  Add more instrumented tests, refine a better UI, add logic to show favorites movies liked on all BottomNav Pages

 ## Setup Instructions